30-Min Super Easy Stroganoff Meatballs (No Eggs)

 Serving Suggestions

-Serve the meatballs and sauce over hot cooked noodles, mashed potatoes, or rice for a cozy and comforting meal.
+Serve the meatballs and sauce over hot cooked noodles, mashed potatoes, or fluffy rice for a cozy and comforting meal.
 For a touch of color and freshness, garnish with chopped parsley or a sprinkle of paprika.

 Storing and Freezing Instructions